 Can you give us a brief description of your work process?

 EVERYTHING starts with pencil scratchin' paper.
 Some days it just falls out onto the page, and other days I gotta drag it out tooth n' nail!!
 I draw and re-draw and re-draw like mad, Dad!
-Once I get it all worked out in pencil, I scan it into my Dell Devil Machine and play around with color.
+Once I get it all worked out in pencil, I scan it into my Dell Devil Machine and play around with colour.
 Once that's did and did I move on to final art.
 My scratchy line style is done by hand – to get that effect I drink lots of coffee and draw while riding in the back of an old Ford with bad shocks.

 You’ve obviously been involved in a lot of fun and interesting projects during your long career.
 Is there anyone you’re interested in working with, or for, that you haven’t yet?

 I have been one REALLY lucky cat over the years!
 I've done just about everything I've ever wanted to do.
 I just kinda take it as it comes my way; I plant my feet and dig the beat, ya know?
 Sure, there are some galleries out there that I would love to land a gig with, and some big wig fatcats that would be a gas to scribble for, but all in all I got no gripes whatsoever.
 My dream all along was to plant myself in a spot where I could blow my own nutty riff and print my own foldin' green and I'm theresville, Daddy-O!

 Any future projects/exhibitions/books that we should be watching out for?